ascarter/dotfiles-legacy/README.md

 On macOS, [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) is expected to be installed and configured.

-On Windows, PowerShell 7.0+ is expected.
+On Windows, PowerShell 7.0+ is required.

 # Install